This post contains affiliate links. For more information, please see my disclosures here.

 - Cricut Glitter Gel Pen

 I found a free “Love is in the Air” image on LoveSVG.com.
 I duplicated it, and hid the inner cuts using the contour feature.
 I matched the colors as best I could.
 I flattened the two layers together to convert it to a Print then Cut image.
+I also included an image that is included in Cricut Access in the project file.

 I used the Blossom writing font for the inside sentiment.